MOVING THE NEEDLE

 2026 SUMMIT OVERVIEW

-Under the theme Moving the Needle: Securing Scalable Coffee & Cocoa Resilience, the summit is built for execution, not just discussion—turning strategy into action by connecting capital, technology, and partnerships to deliver measurable impact across global coffee and cocoa supply chains.
+Under the theme Moving the Needle: Securing Scalable Coffee & Cocoa Resilience, the summit is built for execution—not just discussion—bringing together industry leadership, investment, technology, and partnerships to drive practical action across the value chain.

-Join us in London for two days focused on implementation, high-value connections, and real-world solutions shaping the future of coffee and cocoa.
+Join the leaders shaping the future of coffee and cocoa.

 2026 KEY THEMES